jameshughes89/cs101/site/assignments/starbucks/starbucks.rst

 Task
 ====

-You will write a program that will calculate the density of *Starbucks* locations within a specified area.
+You will write a program that will calculate the density of *Starbucks* locations within a specified area based on real data of Starbucks locations (as of 2018).
 You will have to work with some existing code that is provided to you, and you will need to write your own functions to ultimately complete the assignment.
 You will

 * Use a provided function to load data into your program